 |

 Markers They may seem frivolous, but they're not and in the long run they will save you a lot of money.
 If you are working in a community or parish garden they are a must.
 One family we know planted hundreds of lily bulbs in a parish garden at a considerable cost to them in money and sweat.
-A week or two later, they spotted a crew of other parishioners who had apparently decided to dig up the entire garden and toss everything out.
+(OK.
+I confess.
+We were that family!)
+A week or two later, we spotted a crew of other parishioners who had apparently decided to dig up the entire garden and toss everything out.
 Save hurt feelings and make sure there's a plan.
 It also helps if inexperienced gardeners don't know that a particular plant is perennial and they shouldn't pull it out!
+You can find inexpensive plastic markers or even use popsicle sticks.

 We like these a lot.
 You can inscribe them with the identification and even a note Don't Pull Me Out!
 I'm not dead! or Bulbs Growing Underneath Here.